Dan12/MachineLearning/README.md

     </dependency>
 </dependencies>
 ```
+If you want to utilize JMatIo for reading .mat files, look up tutorials for adding local jars to Maven projects for your IDE.
+The JMatIO jar is in the /src/main/resources/JMatIO_071005/lib folder of the project. [`This`](https://forums.netbeans.org/topic22907.html) link was helpful for the NetBeans IDE, but a quick google search will reveal results for other IDEs.
 ### Add Files
 Initialize a new git repository in the root directory of the maven project and pull all the files from this repository